Back to Louisiana

 Limits and Unknowns

-• It's unclear how this law will be enforced and what penalties there are for breaking it.
+• It is unclear how this law will be enforced and what penalties there are for violations.

 Amendments